 The New York Boating Safety Certificate (often incorrectly called the New York boating license) is proof that a boater has taken and passed an

-approved eight (8) hour boater education classroom course and proctored final exam.
+approved boater education course.
 The New York Office of Parks, Recreation & Historic Preservation has a

 mandatory boater education requirement for all boaters born on or after May 1, 1996 who operate a motorboat and for all persons, regardless of age, who